lsolbach/Baumeister/doc/Usage.md

 Phases
 ------
-Each phase consists of 3 steps, pre-<phase>, <phase> and post-<phase>
+Each phase consists of 3 steps
+ * pre-<phase-name>
+ * <phase-name>
+ * post-<phase-name>

 Steps
 -----
-The registered functions get executed in order of the plugin declaration for pre-step and step.
+The registered functions get executed in order of the plugin declaration for pre-phase step and phase step.
-For post-steps the registered functions get executed in reverse order of the plugin declaration.
+For post-phase steps the registered functions get executed in reverse order of the plugin declaration.

 Plugins
 -------